What is the difference between preloaded and non-preloaded bolting assemblies?

 See more: Tightening of non-preloaded bolts

 Preloaded bolting assemblies are tightened to at least a minimum specified force (preload).
-The tightening is carried out according to specified installation methods (with DTI washers , using part-turn, torque figures or tension controlled).
+The tightening is carried out according to specified installation methods (with DTI washers, using combined method, torque figures or tension controlled).
 This type of product is generally used for critical, slip-resistant, seismic connections, fatigue resistance, execution purposes or as a quality measure (for example: for durability).

 Preloaded bolting assemblies can be used as non-preloaded bolting assemblies, where non-preloaded shall not be preloaded unless specified by the construction engineer.